Luther Wright: Professional

 Wright was selected by the Utah Jazz in the 1st round (18th overall) of the 1993 NBA draft.
 Listed at 7'2" and 270 pounds in college, Wright arrived in Utah overweight and out-of-shape at 325 pounds.
 The Jazz were not short on size at that time, with Mark Eaton (7'4" and 290 pounds), Isaac Austin (6'10" and 290 pounds), and Felton Spencer (7'0" and 275 pounds) on the roster at center.
 Wright was seen as a project who the Jazz planned to develop slowly.
 However, poor play on the court, in addition to poor conditioning and mental health issues, limited Wright to only one season in the NBA.
 He averaged 1.3 points and 0.7 rebounds in 15 games.

 Personal problems

 In January 1994, police found Wright at a highway rest area west of Salt Lake City, banging garbage cans and smashing in car windows.

 After the season with the Jazz finished, he entered a mental institution.
 Still during his NBA stint, he was diagnosed with bipolar disorder and left the team.
 In 1996, he was released from Essex County Hospital Center, a psychiatric hospital, after a 30-day admission.
 Under the terms of his contract with the Jazz, Wright was to be paid US$153,000 per year for 25 full years.
+In his post-NBA time, he spent some time homeless.